vendablefall/blog.leet.cloud/_posts/2018-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 - NFS-Ganesha-Gluster: 2.4.5-1.el7.x86_64
 - Glusterfs-Ganesha: 3.10.3-1.el7.x86_64

-Starting with four centos7 nodes in the same subnet, all with a second disk/drive at /dev/sdb, and two of them (Node1 and Node3) with a third equally sized drive at /dev/sdc (this will be the arbiter disks).
-See my Arcitecture diagram below:
+Starting with four centos7 nodes in the same subnet, all with a second disk/drive at /dev/sdb, and two of them (Node1 and Node3) with a third equally sized drive at /dev/sdc (the arbiter disks).
+See my Architecture diagram below:

 [![]({{ site.url }}/assets/article_images/glusterfs-ganesha/gluster-ganesha-pt2-diagram.png)]({{ site.url }}/assets/article_images/glusterfs-ganesha/gluster-ganesha-pt2-diagram.png)

-On each node, configure your network interface (NiC), and a virtual IP for that interface to match the above IP adress'.
+On each node, configure your network interface (NiC), and a virtual IP for that interface to match the above IP address'.
 To configure a virtual IP, create another NiC config file with ":1" appended, in the same location as your original NiC config file, as below.

 My config files for the [NiC's' on Node1]({{ site.url}}/assets/config_files/gluster-ganesha-pt2/Node1-Nics.txt), [NiC's on Node2]({{ site.url}}/assets/config_files/gluster-ganesha-pt2/Node2-Nics.txt), [NiC's' on Node3]({{ site.url}}/assets/config_files/gluster-ganesha-pt2/Node3-Nics.txt) and [NiC's on Node4]({{ site.url}}/assets/config_files/gluster-ganesha-pt2/Node4-Nics.txt) My files are designed for a 192.168.4.0/24 subnet with a gateway of 192.168.4.1.
 Run the following commands on all nodes, replacing the contents of the files with my configs linked above.